RazrFalcon/svgcleaner/README.md

 ### GUI

-GUI is still in a early alpha.
+GUI is still in an early alpha.

 ### Charts